Group Members

 PhD student

-Originally from Pasadena, California, Liam is pursuing a B.S. in Chemical Engineering at the University of Toronto.
-Through his professional experience year, he spent 16 months with the Next Hydrogen Corporation working on catalysis for green hydrogen production, where he developed a passion for sustainable energy and electrochemistry.
-Following this passion, Liam joined the Neyhouse group to work on electrifying thermochemical processes through organic electrosynthesis.
-This aligns with his goal of becoming a UofT Sustainability Scholar by achieving a Minor in Sustainable Energy.
+Originally from Pasadena, California; Liam (he/him) joined the Neyhouse Group in September 2025.
+He has completed his bachelor’s degree in chemical engineering with minors in music performance and sustainable energy in 2026 at the University of Toronto.
+His previous work experience with the Next Hydrogen Corporation developed a passion for sustainable energy and electrochemical engineering.
+Following this passion, Liam joined the Neyhouse group originally as a thesis student to work on electrifying thermo-chemical processes.
+Throughout his PhD, he will continue pushing the limits of sustainable chemical engineering, particularly through reactor design for electrosynthesis.
 When released from the lab, Liam enjoys playing saxophone at jazz bars around Toronto, going to see musical theatre, and exploring the city's many parks.

 Belen Flores Zuniga